How to Make Simple Lifestyle Changes for Healthy Living

 So much of healthy living is really made up of small things we do daily—things that are so small they do not feel momentous, but that, done consistently over time, add up to produce big results.

-So here are 40 healthy tips that are actually based on good science to live a healthier, happier lifestyle—all simple, easy things that can be seamlessly incorporated into your daily life:
+Here are 40 healthy tips that are actually based on good science to live a healthier, happier lifestyle

 1. DRINK A GLASS OF WATER FIRST THING IN THE MORNING